Palliative care: Scope

-Palliative care is able to improve healthcare quality in three sectors: Physical and emotional relief, strengthening of patient-physician communication and decision-making, and coordinated continuity of care across various healthcare settings, including hospital, home, and hospice.
+Palliative care can improve healthcare quality in three sectors: Physical and emotional relief, strengthening of patient-physician communication and decision-making, and coordinated continuity of care across various healthcare settings, including hospital, home, and hospice.
 The overall goal of palliative care is to improve quality of life of individuals with serious illness, any life-threatening condition which either reduces an individual's daily function or quality of life or increases caregiver burden, through pain and symptom management, identification and support of caregiver needs, and care coordination.
 Palliative care can be delivered at any stage of illness alongside other treatments with curative or life-prolonging intent and is not restricted to people receiving end-of-life care.

 Historically, palliative care services were focused on individuals with incurable cancer, but this framework is now applied to other diseases, including severe heart failure, chronic obstructive pulmonary disease, multiple sclerosis and other neurodegenerative conditions.
 Forty million people each year are expected to need palliative care, with approximately 78% of this population living in low and middle income countries.
-However, only 14% of this population is able to receive this kind of care, with a majority in high-income countries, making this an important sector to pay attention to.
+However, only 14% of this population can receive this kind of care, with a majority in high-income countries, making this an important sector to pay attention to.

 Palliative care can be initiated in a variety of care settings, including emergency rooms, hospitals, hospice facilities, or at home.
 For some severe disease processes, medical specialty professional organizations recommend initiating palliative care at the time of diagnosis or when disease-directed options would not improve a patient's prognosis.
 For example, the American Society of Clinical Oncology recommends that patients with advanced cancer should be "referred to interdisciplinary palliative care teams that provide inpatient and outpatient care early in the course of disease, alongside active treatment of their cancer" within eight weeks of diagnosis.

-Appropriately engaging palliative care providers as a part of patient care improves overall symptom control, quality of life, and family satisfaction of care while reducing overall healthcare costs.
+Appropriately engaging palliative care providers as part of patient care improves overall symptom control, quality of life, and family satisfaction with care while reducing overall healthcare costs.